 They say that all human ears are individual.
 Although this claim is hotly contested among forensic scientists, is it certainly true for the masks.
-On the famous bearded mask, the right).
-In contrast. that ear had been made from ear is distinctly rendered in a more schematic fashion and was made from the mask's clay, while on the less complete smaller mask, the ears (missing) had been made separately and then applied.
+On the famous bearded mask, the ear is distinctly rendered in a more schematic fashion and was made from the mask's clay, while on the less complete smaller mask, the ears (missing) had been made separately and then applied.
 In total, we now have four ceramic masks from HK6, with minor fragments suggesting a fifth.
 Although far from complete, we can see that each one was unique, perhaps created to the individual specifications of the owner.
 There can be no doubt that, like later masks, these were highly charged images, providing protection for the deceased and allowing entrance into the spiritual world for him or her, (however, as two masks appear associated with each of the large tombs so far identified at HK6, it might be more correct to say 'him and her').